MScRobotics and Computer Engineering

 |Nominal duration||2 years|

-There are 14 tuition waivers available for top ranked applicants in 2021, including 13 tuition waivers for EU/EEA/Swiss applicants, 1 tuition waiver for other applicants.
+There are 13 tuition waivers available for top ranked applicants in 2023, including 12 tuition waivers for EU/EEA/Swiss applicants, 1 tuition waiver for other applicants (regardless of citizenship).

 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.